MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-premium-forecasting.md

 - Enable forecasting.
 To learn more, see [Configure forecasts in your organization](https://docs.microsoft.com/dynamics365/sales-enterprise/configure-forecast).

-## Features available in predictive forecasting
+## Features available in premium forecasting

-The following predictive forecasting features are available with Sales Insights.
+The following premium forecasting features are available with Sales Insights.

 ### Forecast predictions